Jdruwe/vite-aem-clientlib-generator/README.md

 - manifest
   - location of the Vite generated manifest.json file
 - resourcesDir
-  - location where Vite generated your output
+  - location of the Vite generated output
 - clientlibDir
-  - location where the clientlib will be generated
+  - location of the to be generated clientlib
 - categories
   - will be copied over to the clientlib categories property